Adapter Workers

 mecha worker ls

-# NAME STATE TYPE ENDPOINT HEALTH
+# NAME TYPE STATE ENDPOINT HEALTH

-mecha worker stop local-ollamaAdapter workers follow the same state machine as managed workers: offline → online ↔ busy → error.
+# local-ollama adapter online http://127.0.0.1:52431 okAdapter workers follow the same state machine as managed workers: offline → online ↔ busy → error.
+They stop when the server shuts down (the runners are drained as part of graceful shutdown).

 Comparison with Unmanaged Workers